cillroy/Loc-markdig-test.de-DE/intune-classic/deploy-use/setup-the-skycure-integration-with-Intune.md

 4.  Überprüfen Sie die folgenden Einstellungen:

-    a.
+    ein.
 Report the health and risk of device to Intune (Integrität und Risiken des Geräts an Intune melden)

     b.
 Also report security incidents to Intune (Auch Sicherheitsvorfälle an Intune melden)